 It’s easy to see how quickly the legal landscape of your will, trusts, or estate can complicate — and it only takes one small mistake to have severe financial and legal consequences.

 A common misconception is that wills and estate planning are things that only the wealthy need to worry about.
 The reality is that everyone needs to have a will and estate plan in place to provide for the future of family and loved ones.
-If somebody dies without a will then an application for Letters of Administration is required, and then you must apply to the Clerk of Superior Court for a Letters of Administration document.
+If somebody dies without a will, then an application to the Clerk of Superior Court for Letters of Administration is required.
 To avoid this difficult process, be prepared with a will.

 This is not an area to cut corners or take chances.
 We highly recommend hiring a seasoned lawyer to guide you through the process.